 As mentioned earlier, you’ll want to go through the proper state channels to figure out what your regulations are so you can abide by them.
 Your best bet is to take inventory of any regulations, rules, and restrictions, and create company policies around them to make sure you’re following them.
 With the industry continuing to evolve, be sure to stay updated on these regulations.

-As selling CBD becomes more widely accepted, you may eventually be able to sell and ship to customers in other countries and build out an international shipping strategy.
+As selling CBD becomes more widely accepted, you may eventually be able to sell internationally, ship to other countries, and build out an international shipping strategy.
 In the mean time, don’t ship products to destinations where they’re not allowed.

 Without the proper support and systems in place it can become really difficult to fulfill your orders especially as demand picks up.
 When you can no longer go at it by yourself, you’ll need to find a solution that will ensure you’re able to deliver the products your customers buy in a timely fashion.

 “We place considerable expectations and pressure on shipping so we can get close to what Amazon does.
 With ShipBob, 100% of our orders are going out via 2-day shipping.
 We see that people are far more likely to order and keep ordering from us when 2-Day Express Shipping Program is an option.”